paulanthonywilson/furlough/_posts/2020-06-02-what-happened-on-monday-1st-of-june.md

 Using `remote-exec` to provision with Terraform is frowned upon, as are [all provisioners](https://www.terraform.io/docs/provisioners/index.html).
 I don't relish the idea of running a separate Ansible, or Chef or Puppet or whatever to provision.

-I am planning to look into [cloud-init](https://cloudinit.readthedocs.io/en/latest/) which at first [does not seem to have the clearest documentation](https://cloudinit.readthedocs.io/en/latest/#) but looks promising from the video on [it's brochure page](https://cloud-init.io).
+I am planning to look into [cloud-init](https://cloudinit.readthedocs.io/en/latest/) which at first [does not seem to have the clearest documentation](https://cloudinit.readthedocs.io/en/latest/#) but looks promising from the video on [its brochure page](https://cloud-init.io).

 [Docker](http://docker.com) is also a possibility, and I think most people reach for that these days.
 I am wary of pulling on that thread: unmanaged containers will cry out to be managed and the next thing there'll be some unwieldy and expensive Kubernetes cluster to manage.
 Also would anticipate some tedious working around Docker to take advantage of [Beam](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine)) features.